|Semester 1 Credit Value:||10|

 6. Formation, chemical composition, extraction and the associated environmental impact of groundwater

 Lectures are used to provide factual information and a guide to the syllabus and reading.
 This is reinforced by the use of case studies and problem solving in practical classes.
-Practical classes are the primary opportunity to practise skills needed for the use of understanding mineral deposits and the identification of rocks and minerals as hand samples, reinforcing material delivered in lectures through direct personal observation, and developing 3-dimensional thought.
+Practical classes are the primary opportunity to practise skills needed for the use of understanding mineral deposits and the identification of metallic and non-metallic minerals as hand samples, and the use to geological maps to interpret landscape and geological history reinforcing material delivered in lectures through direct personal observation, and developing 3-dimensional thought.
 The field trip is used to practically demonstrate the history, operation and impact of mineral mining on the environment.

 The format of resits will be determined by the Board of Examiners